chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 aws_cache_subnet_group
 =====================================================
-The ``aws_cache_subnet_group`` resource is a driver-specific resource used by Chef provisioning.
+The ``aws_cache_subnet_group`` resource is a driver-specific resource used by Chef Provisioning.
 Use the ``aws_cache_subnet_group`` resource to manage a `cache subnet group <http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/ManagingVPC.CreatingSubnetGroup.html>`__, which is a collection of subnets that may be designated for cache clusters in Amazon Virtual Private Cloud (VPC).

 Syntax
 -----------------------------------------------------